Presto Magix: Branding

 Hamburger restaurant chain Wimpy sold Presto Magix Star Wars sheets during the late 1970s.
 There was also an Ozark Airlines edition in the United States.

 Kalkitos are still being developed by Singapore-based creative enterprise, Ideas Empire Pte.

+As of 2024, the Presto Magix trademark with intent to use has been filed by New Frontier Marketing Associates, LLC in Millburn, New Jersey.